dclacher/dice-game-c/README.md

 # dice-game-c
-A dice game to practice processes synchronization in Unix
+A dice game to practice processes synchronization in Unix.